jeremyheiler/lime/README.md

 ## License

-Copyright (c) 2011-2012 Jeremy Heiler and is released under an MIT license.
-See LICENSE.
+Copyright (c) 2011-2012 Jeremy Heiler.
+Distributed under the Eclipse Public License, the same as Clojure.
+See COPYING.